 A place where you’ll get no feedback.

-Me telling you what to do.
+Being told what to do.

 If you’d like more info on my counselling style click here.

 Here you’ll find a few situations where counselling is (and isn’t) the best option

 - You’re looking for a quick easy ‘fix’ – some clients may only need one session but in that session we could be talking about some difficult stuff and for longer-term, or more complicated problems, effort is essential.
 Unfortunately, counselling isn’t a magic wand.

 - You can’t bear the thought of talking to someone about your problem.
 If that’s the case, some form of self-help might be more suited to you right now.